Models of random subtrees of a graph: Survey of models of random subtrees of a graph

 \subsubsection{Uniform random subtree of the UST}

-In Section \ref{sec:egu}, we will provide an algorithm to sample a uniform subtree of a given tree (or uniform conditionally on the size, with some adjustable parameter to favour a given mean size); it is tempting to use these algorithms on a a uniform spanning tree ${\bf UST}$ of $G$.
-Let us just say something about the distribution of $\bt^{(n)}\sim \uniform(\TT{{\bf UST}}{n})$, whose support is $\TT{G}{n}$, since, any tree of size $n$ is a subtree of at least one spanning tree (see Simulation in Fig. \ref{fig:simduksd}).
+In Section \ref{sec:egu}, we will provide an algorithm to sample a uniform subtree of a given tree (or uniform conditionally on the size, with some adjustable parameter to favour a given mean size); it is tempting to use these algorithms on a uniform spanning tree ${\bf UST}$ of $G$.
+Here we make explicit the distribution of $\bt^{(n)}\sim \uniform(\TT{{\bf UST}}{n})$, whose support is $\TT{G}{n}$.
+Since any tree of size $n$ is a subtree of at least one spanning tree (see Simulation in Fig. \ref{fig:simduksd}).
 For all $t\in \TT{G}{n}$